 A perfect location for a romantic escape at any time of the year.

+Stairs from ground floor to first floor.
 Over first and second floors.
 Two second floor bedrooms: 1 x double with en-suite shower, basin and WC, 1 x twin.
 Second floor bathroom with bath, shower over, basin and WC.
 First floor open plan living area with kitchen, dining area and sitting area.

 About the location